 To get Chase Sapphire Preferred travel insurance, you need to be a cardholder.
 All cardholders are automatically eligible for coverage, and it doesn’t cost you any extra money.
 You just need to pay for your travel expenses with your Sapphire Preferred Card and then submit a claim when the occasion warrants it.
 You‘ll have to provide proof that a covered event has occurred in order to be reimbursed.
 But the process is fairly painless.

-You don’t even need to charge your whole trip to your Sapphire Preferred Card to be eligible for reimbursement.
-A particular travel expense should be covered if you pay for at least part of it with either your card or Chase Ultimate Rewards points.
-So you can, for example, split the cost of a flight or hotel reservation between your card and points, card and cash, or points and cash.
+Though rental car insurance requires you to pay for the entire rental with your card, the other Sapphire Preferred travel insurance benefits only require you to pay for part of the expense with your card to be eligible.
+You can, for example, split the cost of a flight or hotel reservation between your card and points, points and cash, or card and cash, and still be eligible for travel insurance (but not rental car insurance).
 And that’s one of the many reasons why WalletHub’s editors say Sapphire Preferred is the best credit card for travel insurance on the market.

 How to submit a Chase Sapphire Preferred travel insurance claim: